yumi269/mobile-portfolio/README.md

-## Website performance optimization project
+## Website performance optimisation project

 This example is from the Udacity <a href="https://www.udacity.com/course/ud884">Critical Rendering Path</a> course and is designed to allow you to apply different optimization techniques to optimise the rendering and improve loading time performance of the pages and files.